-Seismic Surveys, Inc. provides a full range of high-quality geoscience consulting services in all of West Virginia, including Charleston, Parkersburg, Huntington, Wheeling, Morgantown, and Martinsburg.
+Seismic Surveys, LLC provides a full range of high-quality geoscience consulting services in all of West Virginia, including Charleston, Parkersburg, Huntington, Wheeling, Morgantown, and Martinsburg.
 We serve customers in the engineering, construction, mining, demolition, and explosives industries in the state of West Virginia.
 As specialists in measuring, monitoring, analyzing, and controlling ground vibration and sound pressure effects, we help our WV customers meet regulatory compliance, achieve positive public relations and protect against vibration related damage claims.
 As an authorized distributor for Instantel™ seismographs, SSI also offers seismograph sales and seismograph leasing in the state of West Virginia.

 Pre-Construction & Pre-Blast Surveys in West Virginia